-Set a wire rack in an electric pressure cooker.
-Add water to the pot.
-Place the pumpkin on the rack.
+Set a wire rack in a 6-quart or larger electric pressure cooker.
+Add the water.
+Place the pumpkin cut-side up on the rack.
 (If the pumpkin is too large for the pot, cut it in half first.)
 Set the cook time for 15 minutes at high pressure.
-(If the pumpkin seems especially hard, start with a 20-minute cook time.)
+(If the pumpkin seems especially hard, set it for 20 minutes.)

-When the cooking time completes, allow the pressure cooker to stand for 5 minutes.
-Do not vent it during this time.
-When the 5 minutes are up, release the pressure.
-Open the pressure cooker lid away from your face.
-Check the texture of the pumpkin.
+When the cooking time completes, allow the pressure cooker to naturally release pressure for 5 minutes.
+When the 5 minutes are up, quick release any remaining pressure.
+Open the pressure cooker and check the texture of the pumpkin.
 The pumpkin flesh should be fork tender.
-If it's not, replace the lid.
-Cook for another 5 minutes at high pressure, repeating the 5-minute natural release.
-Transfer the pumpkin to a cutting board and cool.
+If it's not cook for 5 minutes more at high pressure, repeating the 5-minute natural release.
+Transfer the pumpkin to a cutting board until cool enough to handle.

-Fit a large mesh colander over a bowl, or line a regular colander with cheesecloth first.
+Fit a large fine-mesh strainer over a bowl, or line a regular colander with cheesecloth first.
 Cut the pumpkin in half.
 Remove any remaining seeds.
-Scrape the pumpkin flesh away from the skin into the colander.
+Scrape the pumpkin flesh away from the skin and place in the strainer or colander.
 Using the back of a spoon, press on the pumpkin firmly to remove excess liquid.
-Let the pumpkin drain for 1 hour.
+Set aside to drain for 1 hour.

 Transfer the drained pumpkin to the bowl of a food processor fitted with the blade attachment.
 Blend until smooth, about 1 minute.
 Measure into 16-ounce portions, about 2 cups each.
 If any pumpkin remains, use it in smoothies.

-- Using like canned pumpkin: 1 (16-ounce) batch of purée replaces 1 (15-ounce) can of pumpkin purée.
+Using like canned pumpkin: 1 (16-ounce) batch of homemade purée is equivalent to 1 (15-ounce) can pumpkin purée.